 This tourist attraction will literally take you all the way to the edge of your seat.
 As you stand on the top of one of Canada’s highest buildings you look down and realise what adventure is supposed to be about.
 You know that you are on a true adrenaline rush experience when you are provided with a list of conditions before you take part.

 White Water Rafting in Ottawa, Ontario

 Ottawa River is well known as one of the world’s most famous rafting sites.
 This is a great group activity and a great way to spend a day of your weekend.
 Try to meander through one of the fierce whirlpools like Butcher’s Knife or hold your breath waiting to do a 5m drop at Garvin’s Chute waterfall.
-If want a more chilled out day you can try surfing the smaller rapids of the Main Channel.
+If you want a more chilled out day you can try surfing the smaller rapids of the Main Channel.
 Prices range from anywhere between $89.00 – $159 for an adult depending on the raft experience (soft or high adventure) and most rafting experience providers offer a BBQ lunch with each package.

 Fresh Powder on Whistler Blackcomb